OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 ## Introduction

-This article is focused on providing guidance to securing web services and preventing web services related attacks.
+This article is focused on providing guidance for securing web services and preventing web services related attacks.

-Please notice that due to the difference of implementation between different frameworks, this cheat sheet is kept at a high level.
+Please notice that due to the difference in implementation between different frameworks, this cheat sheet is kept at a high level.

 ## Transport Confidentiality

 Transport confidentiality protects against eavesdropping and man-in-the-middle attacks against web service communications to/from the server.

-**Rule**: All communication with and between web services containing sensitive features, an authenticated session, or transfer of sensitive data must be encrypted using well configured [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+**Rule**: All communication with and between web services containing sensitive features, an authenticated session, or transfer of sensitive data must be encrypted using well-configured [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 This is recommended even if the messages themselves are encrypted because [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) provides numerous benefits beyond traffic confidentiality including integrity protection, replay defenses, and server authentication.
 For more information on how to do this properly see the [Transport Layer Protection Cheat Sheet](Transport_Layer_Protection_Cheat_Sheet.md).

 ## Server Authentication